-Here two general rules you should remember.
+Here are the two facts you need to remember.

-The lighter the tripod is the less stable it will be.
+1.The lighter the tripod is, then the less stable it will be.

-The higher you raise the center post the less stable it will be.
+2. The higher you raise the center post the less stable it will be.

 You get the maximum stability when the center pole is at its lowest position.

 I would never personally buy another tripod that has the braces that extend from the center post to the legs for stability.
 It's a dead-giveaway of lesser quality.
 Your situation might be different than mine.

 If 4 pounds is too heavy, you should disqualify this tripod from your list.